thunderrabbit/barefoot_rob/content/books/slow-down/2110-now-what.md

 ---

 It's been over a year since I walked.
 For ten days after my walk I was hella sad.
-Klaus said it best, something like I had lost an identity of "walking across Japan" so needed to go through a grieving process.
+Klaus explained it best, something like I had lost the identity of "walking across Japan" so needed to go through a grieving process.